 15. Loneliness can be contagious.

-Studies have found that loneliness has a tendency to spread from person to person, due to negative social interactions and other factors.
+Studies have found that loneliness tends to spread from person to person due to negative social interactions and other factors.
 In other words, when one person is lonely, that loneliness is more likely to spread to friends or contacts of the lonely individual.
-Making things even worse, people have a tendency to further isolate people who are lonely because we have evolved to avoid threats to our social cohesion.
+Additionally, people tend to further isolate others who are lonely because we have evolved to avoid threats to our social cohesion.

 16. Lonely people are more likely to engage in unhealthy behavior.

-Living in a community situation can be an effective barrier to loneliness, and most senior communities specifically promote wellness through diet and exercise programs.
+Living in a community situation can be an effective barrier to loneliness because most senior communities specifically promote wellness through diet and exercise programs.